DiSCo: Device-Server Collaborative LLM-Based Text Streaming Services: Evaluation

 \subsection{End-to-end Performance}

 \paragraph{\disco{} improves TTFT performance.}

 Figure~\ref{fig:e2e-ttft} and Table~\ref{tab:tail-ttft} show that \disco{} significantly outperforms baseline methods in both device- and server-constrained settings, showing improvements across mean and tail (P99) TTFT metrics for various services, including GPT, LLaMA, DeepSeek, and Command.
 In the GPT experiments, \disco{} demonstrates particularly notable tail latency reductions, decreasing P99 TTFT by up to 40\% relative to Stochastic dispatching across all device configurations, while mean TTFT is also reduced substantially, with reductions between 20-30\% across diverse budget ratios.
 In the LLaMA setup, we observe a unique trade-off pattern.
 For budget ratios below 20\% when the device is the constrained endpoint, \disco{} exhibits a slightly higher mean TTFT than the baseline.
 This outcome is intentional, as \disco{} prioritizes tail latency reduction in low-budget scenarios, yielding substantial gains in P99 TTFT—reducing tail latency by up to 50\%.
-This prioritization enables more responsive performance under restrictive budget conditions.

 DeepSeek and Command experiments demonstrate similar patterns of improvement as the previous two traces, with \disco{} consistently outperforming baseline approaches.
 In the DeepSeek scenario, \disco{} maintains stable latency even as the budget ratio increases, whereas the baseline systems show increasing latency variance.